 Keep all travel details in one place offline

 You know the importance of having the travel itinerary, hotel and rental car details, loyalty program details and relevant contact info all in one place.
 It’s doubly important that the info should be accessible offline if needed.

 So, where should you keep all the deets?
 Here are a couple of ideas:

 - One PDF Document: Create a single-page Word document template and fill in the travel details for each new trip, saving it to a PDF file that can be saved to all of your boss’ devices to be easily accessed offline.

 - One Clear Plastic Sleeve: Condense all necessary travel documents into one clear plastic sleeve or paper-sized clear envelope.
 This can be a print-out of your all-in-one PDF or copies of various confirmations.

 - One Screenshot: With TravelPerk, the details of each trip can be found in one place (with just one login!).
 But for those times when you need offline access, take a screenshot of the deets and send it via Slack or Whatsapp.
 It’s the fastest route.

 Simplify expense reporting

-Expense reporting can feel like a massive waste of time.
+Expense reporting can feel like a massive waste of time for all staff members.
 Tracking money takes longer than spending it.

 Help your boss get expense reporting done in a flash.
 Download a receipt-scanning app for them such as Receipt Bank or Expensify, which is available on iOS and Android.
 Even if your company hasn’t officially onboarded such an app, it can be a lifesaver for each individual employee.
 If your exec handles expense reporting on their own, you can pre-fill some of the trip details in the reports, so that they can complete the task faster.